 There are numerous ways of transferring money from one bank account to account.
 With the increasing technology, online money transfer has become the easiest way of transferring only from one bank to another without any difficulty.
-Here are three major means of transferring money.

 1. NEFT (National Electronic Fund Transfer)